behoppe/documentation-tests/README.md

 # README #

+## I used this repository to test different aspects of the Bitbucket API and other things when I was writing more than leading

 This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###